They say cuteness sells in the East, just like feminism sells in the west (they don’t really).

 But all the drama and comedy aside – this is a cute series and it has its quirks where it counts.

-And it’s hard to walk away from a slice of life series that manages to be relaxing, while giving you some of the most ludicrous comedy and cute characters to go with it.
+And it’s hard to walk away from a slice of life series that manages to be relaxing, while giving you some of the most ludicrous comedy and

 12. Lucky Star